Nmyhi/burnandbeyond-webshop/DATABASE_README.md

 ## Overview

-This database design is for Budgetpal expenses manager application that helps users track and manage their expenses.
-The application includes user authentication, expense tracking, and predefined expense categories.
+This database design is for BUrn and Beyond Webshop ecommerce site application that is a fully functioning ecommerce website filled with handmade and laser-cut products.
+The application includes user authentication, products, purchasing system and account management.
+I have used a relation database (sql) scheme and I have deployed the database to [elephantsql](https://www.elephantsql.com/)

 ![App Preview](URL)